swyxio/sw-yx.github.io/_posts/2018-06-19-thoughts-for-fullstack-grads.md

 The subheading under this rule would be: **Try your best to be right, but don't worry when you're wrong.** Repeatedly.
 If you feel uncomfortable, or like an impostor, good.
 You're pushing yourself.
 Don't assume you know everything, but try your best anyway, and let the internet correct you when you are inevitably wrong.
 Wear your noobyness on your sleeve.

 People think you suck?
 Good.
-Tell them you agree.
+You agree.
 Ask them to explain, in detail, why you suck.
 You want to just feel good or you want to **be** good?
 No objections, no hurt feelings.
 Then go away and prove them wrong.
 Of course, if they get abusive block them.

-Did I mention that teaching is the best interview prep?
+Did I mention that teaching is the best way to learn?
 Talk while you code.
 It can be stressful and I haven't done it all that much but my best technical interviews have been where I ended up talking like I teach instead of desperately trying to prove myself.
 We're animals, we're attracted to confidence and can smell desperation.

 At some point you'll get some support behind you.
 People notice genuine learners.
 They'll want to help you.
 Don't tell them, but they just became your mentors.
 This is very important: *Pick up what they put down*.
 Think of them as offering up quests for you to complete.
 When they say "Anyone willing to help with ______ ______?" you're that kid in the first row with your hand already raised.
 These are senior engineers, some of the most in-demand people in tech.
 They'll spend time with you, 1 on 1, if you help them out (p.s. and there's always something they want help on).
 You can't pay for this shit.
 They'll teach you for free.
 Most people don't see what's right in front of them.
 But not you.